How can you identify which syllables should be stressed?

 English Stress Patterns.
 When thinking about syllables and stress in English, usually we find that one syllable of a word is stressed more than the others.
 There are always one or more stressed syllables within a word and this special stress placement helps words and sentences develop their own rhythm.

-READ ALSO: What is the most popular arcade in the world?
+READ ALSO: What is cyber security practice in TCS?